Shuttle-SE/Shuttle-SE.github.io/README.md

 We are a POS/POW staking cryptocurrency.

-You may join our Discord group by following this link
+You may join our Discord group by following this link: <a href="https://discord.gg/YdM43sp">

 ### Markdown